ACC SCS Funded Online & In-Person Weekly Trauma Sensitive Yoga Groups & Day Retreats

 Empowerment through mindful choicemaking.

-TOOLS FOR TRANSFORMING TRAUMA - ACC ISSC FUNDED DAY RETREATS
+TOOLS FOR TRANSFORMING TRAUMA - OUR ACC ISSC FUNDED DAY RETREATS

-Tools For Transforming Trauma is a 6 hour ACC ISSC funded day retreat run by co-facilitators Vic Hathaway and Jessica Dziwulska.
-This day retreat invites individuals living with the aftermath of trauma to embark on a journey of healing, empowerment and self-discovery.
-Drawing from Trauma-Sensitive Yoga and Creative Arts Therapy, along with mindfulness-based psycho-education (including aspects DBT and ACT), you will come away with tangible and sustainable tools for an enduring recovery that can seamlessly be integrated into your daily life in helpful and practical ways.
+Alongside our weekly online or in-person groups, we also offer our Tools For Transforming Trauma fully funded ACC SCS day retreats.
+These retreats invite individuals living with the aftermath of trauma to embark on a journey of healing, empowerment, and self-discovery.
+Drawing from Trauma-Sensitive Yoga and Creative Arts Therapy, along with mindfulness-based psycho-education, and Ecotherapy, clients come away with tangible and sustainable tools for an enduring recovery that can be integrated into daily life in helpful and practical ways.

 What to expect at one of our